 - Safety and Health Topics

-Visit OSHA’s Final Rule on Beryllium page for information on the new final rule.
+Visit OSHA’s Final Rule on Beryllium page for information on the final rule (and new proposed rule).

 The element beryllium is a grey metal that is stronger than steel and lighter than aluminum.
 Its physical properties of great strength-to-weight, high melting point, excellent thermal stability and conductivity, reflectivity, and transparency to X-rays make it an essential material in the aerospace, telecommunications, information technology, defense, medical, and nuclear industries.
 Beryllium is classified as a strategic and critical material by the U.S. Department of Defense.
 In 2014, the U.S. produced 270 metric tons of beryllium domestically and imported 68 metric tons, increases from 2013 of 15% and 19% respectively.
 Government stockpile release is another source of beryllium.
 Bertrandite (<1% beryllium) is the principal mineral mined for beryllium in the U.S. while beryl (4% beryllium) is the principal mineral mined for beryllium in the rest of the world.

 Beryllium is used industrially in three forms: as a pure metal, as beryllium oxide, and most commonly, as an alloy with copper, aluminum, magnesium, or nickel.
 Beryllium oxide (called beryllia) is known for its high heat capacity and is an important component of certain sensitive electronic equipment.
 Beryllium alloys are classified into two types: high beryllium content (up to 30% beryllium) and low beryllium content (2 - 3% beryllium).
 Copper-beryllium alloy is commonly used to make bushings, bearings, and springs.
 Beryllium is also found as a trace metal in slags and fly ash.

 This page offers guidance that may be useful to workers and employers across a number of industries.